memodb-io/memobase/readme.md

 # u.delete(bid)
 ```

-> Be default, Memobase will remove the blobs once they're processed.
+> By default, Memobase will remove the blobs once they're processed.
 This means that apart from the relevant memory, your data will not be stored with Memobase.
 You can persist the blobs by adjusting the [configuration file](https://docs.memobase.io/features/customization/full#storage-config).

 ### 4. Get your Memory